 Let’s go to the Nuxt.js example.
 Let’s see how to install Nuxt.js

 In order to make a new Nuxt.js project, we will have to use npx.
-If you are not familiar what is the npx, it is a npm tool (with the newer npm versions you have it by default).
+If you are not familiar with what is the npx, it is an npm tool (with the newer npm versions you have it by default).
 Npx lets you executing npm package binaries.
 But let’s not dive deeper into the details of npx.
 Back to the Nuxt.js example, let’s execute this command to scaffold a new project: